FairRootGroup/FairMQ/examples/MQ/3-dds/README.md

 sink, username@localhost, , /path/to/dds-work-dir/, 1
 ```

+##### 2b.
+Skip (When deploying using the localhost plug-in).

+If you want to deploy on a single host DDS 1.6+ provides a localhost rms plug-in.
+You do not need a hosts file in that case.

 ##### 3. Write DDS topology file that describes which tasks (processes) to run and their topology and configuration.

 Take a look at `ex3-dds-topology.xml`.
 It consists of a definition part (properties, tasks, collections and more) and execution part (main).
 In our example Sampler, Processor and Sink tasks are defines, containing their executables and exchanged properties.
 The `<main>` of the topology uses the defined tasks.
 Besides one Sampler and one Sink task, a group containing Processor task is defined.
 The group has a multiplicity of 10, meaninig 10 Processors will be executed.
 Each of the Processors will receive the properties with Sampler and Sink addresses.